A Kubernetes app is a containerized application that you can run on your

 For steps to select a billing plan, see Managing Billing for Kubernetes Applications.

-If you want to deploy an application to a GKE On-Prem cluster, you must complete the prerequisites for your cluster, described in this section.
+If you want to deploy an app to a non-GKE cluster, such as an Anthos or Anthos GKE on-prem cluster, you must complete the prerequisites for your cluster before deploying the app.

 Deploying a Kubernetes application